Updated December 6, 2022

 - Providing you with marketing material via SMS, mail and email (with your consent where required by law)

 - Analyzing shopping trends through account activity and purchase history to provide you a personalized browsing experience

 - Sending IKEA FAMILY members special promotions based on store spend or customer birthday

-- Sending IKEA for Business members special promotions, surveys, and offers
+- Sending IKEA Business Network members special promotions, surveys, and offers

 - Allowing you to create a profile on our websites which enables you to purchase IKEA products and services online without having to fill in your personal information every time you shop online with us

 - Ensuring that our websites are presented in the most effective and relevant manner for you and your device, including setting default options for you such as language and store location